Dexibuprofen

 Dexibuprofen is a nonsteroidal anti-inflammatory drug (NSAID).
 It is the active dextrorotatory enantiomer of ibuprofen.
-Most ibuprofen formulations contain a racemic mixture of both isomers.
+Most ibuprofen formulations, as well as other drugs of the profen drug class, contain a racemic mixture of both isomers.

-Chemistry

-Basically Dexibuprofen is a chiral switch of racemic ibuprofen.
-The chiral carbon in dexibuprofen is assigned an absolute configuration, (S), as per Cahn-Ingold-prelog rule.
+Dexibuprofen is a chiral switch of racemic ibuprofen.
+The chiral carbon in dexibuprofen is assigned an absolute configuration of (S) per the Cahn–Ingold–Prelog rules.
+Dexibuprofen is also called (S)-(+)-ibuprofen.

-Pharmacology

-Ibuprofen, is an α-arylpropionic acid, used largely in the treatment of rheumatoid arthritis and widely used over-the counter drug for headache and minor pains.
+Ibuprofen is an α-arylpropionic acid used largely in the treatment of rheumatoid arthritis and widely used over-the counter drug for headache and minor pains.
 This drug has a chiral center and exists as a pair of enantiomers.
-The (S)- ibuprofen, the eutomer, is responsible for the desired therapeutic effect.
-The inactive (R)-enantiomer, the distomer, undergoes a unidirectional chiral inversion to give the active (S)-enantiomer, the former acting as a pro-drug for the latter.
+(S)-Ibuprofen, the eutomer, is responsible for the desired therapeutic effect.
+The inactive (R)-enantiomer, the distomer, undergoes a unidirectional chiral inversion to give the active (S)-enantiomer, the former acting as a prodrug for the latter.
 That is, when the ibuprofen is administered as a racemate the distomer is converted in vivo into the eutomer while the latter is unaffected.
-This chiral inversion may lead to accumulation of one of the enantiomers leading to toxicity.
-The risk of side-effect can be avoided by the use of pure (S)-enantiomer.